omdos-dev/job-board-aggregator/README.md

 ## License

-This project is licensed under the MIT License → see the [LICENSE](LICENSE) file for details.
+Code in this repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The curated company datasets in `data/` are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+You're free to use, modify, and share the data for non-commercial purposes.
+Commercial use of the datasets requires permission - reach out via [GitHub Issues](https://github.com/Feashliaa/job-board-aggregator/issues) or email.

 ---